 This course provides the student with opportunities to develop basic techniques to be effective in professional settings.
-The course will focus on the development of personal and professional values that will strengthen professional and community relationships and contributions.
-The course will introduce
+The course will focus on the development of personal and professional values that

 Crisis Management in Mental Health Field

 Presents applied therapeutic crisis intervention in a way that effectively describes actual strategies.
 Endeavors to provide a perspective that "puts the student into the crisis situation as it is occurring," enabling them to experience what a crisis worker experiences.
 Prerequisite: PSY 101, junior status or permission of instructor.
 Offered: Fall